THE MIKADO HIGHLIGHTS FPAC’S 10th ANNIVERSARY WHATEVER THEATER FESTIVAL

 FPAC will also present a 24 Hour Play production on Saturday, July 29 at 8 p.m. at THE BLACK BOX, the company’s home and performance venue located at 15 West Central Street in downtown Franklin.
 For this theatrical experience, the cast will create, stage, and perform an original show in 24 hours.
 Rehearsal will begin at 10 p.m. on July 28th, following the final performance of The Mikado.
 There are no auditions to participate; please call (508) 528-3370 to sign up.

-Conceived and directed by Nick Paone, FPAC’s Whatever Theater Festival brings together professional artists, FPAC alumni, students and community performers in a collaborative theatrical experience that showcases an exciting range of dramatic and comedic works.
-FPAC’s 2017 Whatever Theater Festival is sponsored in part by grants from the Norfolk, North Attleborough and Wrentham Cultural Councils, local agencies which are supported by the Massachusetts Cultural Council, a state agency.
+FPAC presents The Mikado and the 24 Hour Play as part of the company’s 10th anniversary Whatever Theater Festival, featured this summer within the Franklin Cultural Festival.
+Conceived and directed by Nick Paone, the Whatever Theater Festival brings together professional artists, FPAC alumni, students, and community performers in a collaborative theatrical experience that showcases an exciting range of dramatic and comedic works.
+FPAC’s 2017 Whatever Theater Festival is sponsored in part by grants from Norfolk, North Attleborough, and Wrentham Cultural Councils, local agencies which are supported by the Massachusetts Cultural Council, a state agency.